samiralam/rules-compendium/docs/dmg/3-dms-toolbox/index.md

 #### Vaults

 A vault contains treasure and is usually sealed behind a locked or secret door.
-Many vaults are further protected by magic, monsters that can survive without food and water, and traps (see “[Traps](#Traps)” in this chapter).
+Many vaults are further protected by magic, monsters that can survive without food and water, and traps (see "[Traps](#Traps)" in this chapter).

 #### Work Areas